-You can install it from the Chrome web store or from its official website.
-After installing OneTab you will see a small blue funnel like button on the right side of the URL bar.
+You can install it from the Chrome web store or from its official one-tab website.
+After installing OneTab you will see a small blue funnel-like button on the right side of the URL bar.
 Clicking that button will close all the active tabs in that window and will open a new tab where all the tabs will be listed as links.

 OneTab claims to save you up to 95 percent of your system memory.
 With no other applications running, I opened 18 tabs in Chrome, which used 348.5 MB of memory (surprise surprise).
 After depositing these tabs into OneTab, Google chrome was using only 107 MB.
 I’m impressed.

 So, did OneTab work for you?
 Or do you use any other extension to manage opened tabs?
 Let me know in the comments.